deepakgudi-pixel/Rosa/README.md

 # Rosa
-The restaurant website created using Express.js, HTML, CSS and Javascript
+The restaurant website created using ExpressJS, HTML, CSS and Javascript

 #USAGE